 Question 7.8 :

-Assuming that the charge initially on the capacitor in question 7.7 is 6 mC.
-Calculate the net energy stored initially in the circuit.
-Also, calculate the net energy at a later time.
+Suppose the initial charge on the capacitor in Exercise 7.7 is 6 mC.
+What is the total energy stored in the circuit initially?
+What is the total energy at a later time?

 Given Capacitance value of the capacitor, C = 30 μF = 30 × 10 – 6 F

 Inductance of the inductor, L = 27 mH = 27 × 10 – 3 H